gerlydol2-coder/Laboratory-Work-2-A-Plant-Species-Image-Classification/README.md

 The validation accuracy reached approximately **98–99%**, which is very close to the training accuracy.

-This demonstrates strong generalization ability and minimal overfitting, meaning the model performs well on unseen tropical fruit images.
+This demonstrates strong generalization ability and minimal overfitting, meaning the model performs well on unseen cereal crop images.

 </td>
 </tr>